 When you configure the Utiq custom purpose, please use the following text:

-To add the Utiq related purpose you will need to add the following to your pages:
+To add the Utiq related purpose you will need to add the following code to your pages - please make sure it’s executed before iubenda code.

 <script type="text/javascript">